paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 (1) There is established within the executive branch of the United States a board to be known as the “Public Interest Declassification Board” (in this subchapter referred to as the “Board”).

 (2) The Board shall report directly to the President or, upon designation by the President, the Vice President, the Attorney General, or other designee of the President.
-The other designee of the President under this paragraph may not be an agency head or official authorized to classify information under Executive Order 12958 11 See References in Text note below., or any successor order.
+The other designee of the President under this paragraph may not be an agency head or official authorized to classify information under Executive Order 13526, or any successor order.

 **(b) Purposes** The purposes of the Board are as follows: